ProjectProRepo/Generative-AI/README.md

 - 📄 [Generative AI Interview Questions (PDF)](<https://www.projectpro.io/free-learning-resources/generative-ai-interview-questions-and-answers-pdf>)

-## 🎓 Ready to Get Certified?
-Take your skills to the next level with our Generative AI Course and become an expert in no time!
-[Enroll Now](https://www.projectpro.io/course/generative-ai-course)

 To learn more about Generative AI Projects, visit our website!
 And don’t forget to check out ProjectPro Generative AI Learning Path.✅

 <p align="center">